Murder by the Clock: Production

-In April 1931 during a sales convention in New Jersey, Paramount's vice-president Sidney R. Kent announced that that the studio would producer 65 to 70 feature films for their 1931-1932 program, including Murder by the Clock.
+In April 1931 during a sales convention in New Jersey, Paramount's vice-president Sidney R. Kent announced that that the studio would produce 65 to 70 feature films for their 1931-1932 program, including Murder by the Clock.
 The film was adapted by Barlett Cormack from both the novel Murder by the Clock by Rufus King which was published serially in Redbook magazine as "Double Murder" between January and May 1929 and Charles Behan's play Dangerously Yours (1929).

 Release

 Paramount previewed Murder by the Block in Santa, Monica, California on July 1, 1931.
 A Critic from Motion Picture Daily reported that this early screening had the audience laughing at sequences that were meant to be serious and summarized the audience's reaction as "very mild."

 Murder by the Clock was publicly shown first on July 17, 1931, at New York's Paramount Theatre.
 The film was released nationally by August 8, 1931.
 The film was banned by the British Board of Film Censors after a few performances at London's Plaza.